-a.
+- a.
 Yes

-b.
+- b.
 No

 - 1c.
 Do you use more than one EHR, data collection, and/or data analytics system across your organization?
-Select "Yes" if the health center has more than one EHR that flows into one central HIT/EHR or practice management system.
+Select "Yes" if the health center has more than one EHR that flows into one central health IT/EHR or practice management system.

 - a.
 Yes

 - b.
 No